ankilab/LLM_based_Segmentation/README.md

 2. Installing required packages: pip install -r requirements.txt

+### Usage
-3. Running the Models:
+#### Running the Models:
 You can train and evaluate the models using the scripts and main.py provided for each LLM-generated architecture, in it's respective folder.
+The prompt text in Prompt_final.txt file can directly be used or tailored according to needs, to generate the dataset, train, model and main scripts using any other LLM.
+The dataloader in Dataset.py can also be modified based on dataset requirements.
-For comparison of performances across models, the scripts in Models Comparison can be used to visualize and compare the validation and test dice scores, as well as the train and validation losses.
+For comparison of performances across models, the scripts in Models Comparison can be used to visualize and compare the validation and test dice scores, as well as the train and validation losses across models, and run inference on a single example image from the dataset for each model.

 ## Models and LLMs
 This project uses the following LLMs to generate U-Net architectures: